- What a Kafka broker is and how it runs

 Kafka brokers and topics

 Kafka brokers store data in a directory on the server disk they run on.
 Each topic-partition receives its own sub-directory with the associated name of the topic.
-The advanced internals of how Kafka stores data is discussed in various advanced Kafka resources.
 To achieve high throughput and scalability on topics, Kafka topics are partitioned.
 If there are multiple Kafka brokers in a cluster, then partitions for a given topic will be distributed among the brokers evenly, to achieve load balancing and scalability.

 How do clients connect to a Kafka cluster (bootstrap server)?